sync-for-science/reference-stack-docker/README.md

 # Docker reference stack

-This repository provides a [Docker](https://www.docker.com/)-based technology stack, comprised of many components which together emulate a research application and an electronic health record vendor.
+This repository provides a [Docker](https://www.docker.com/)-based technology stack, composed of many components which together emulate a research application and an electronic health record vendor.
 These components can be used as reference implementations for developers who wish to develop a research application that consumes electronic health record data from participants, or for EHR vendors who are exploring implementing the [SMART Health IT platform](https://smarthealthit.org/).

 ## Getting started